AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/optimizing-your-sql-queries.md

 ## Using ORDER BY

-`ORDER BY` is an expensive function in SQL and can significantly raise the cost of a query.
+The `ORDER BY` function is expensive in SQL and can significantly raise the cost of a query.
 If you receive an error message saying that the EXPLAIN cost of your query is too high, try eliminating any `ORDER BY`s from your query unless required.

 This is not to say that `ORDER BY` cannot be used - just that it should only be used when necessary.